hjameei/Heterogeneity/README.md

 ## Steps 2: code_diagnosis/Crosscheck_codes.m

-This code finds the similarities and discrepancies between the older version program and the newer version.
+This code finds the similarities and discrepancies between the older version of the program and the this new version.
 The aim is to update the diseases of interest file, and this step doesn't need to be repeated, and is just documented.

 ### Input:
 - **vars_to_crosscheck.mat**